Time-dependent global sensitivity analysis of the Doyle-Fuller-Newman model: Introduction

-This work therefore implements an innovative framework for global sensitivity analysis of time-dependent quantities of interest and applies it to the voltage response of the DFN model for a drive cycle with high dynamics.
-To the best of our knowledge, this is the first time such a history-aware approach, which aggregates the effects of parameters over time, is used for an electrochemical battery model.
-Our particular contributions are the following: \begin{itemize} \item We reiterate the arguments calling for alternatives to the OAT method in the case of nonlinear battery models and summarize the methodology devised by Alexanderian et al.~\cite{alexanderian_2020} (Section \ref{sec:background}). \item We provide an implementation of the algorithms for time-dependent variance-based sensitivity analysis and extend them by the use of sparse polynomial chaos expansions (Section \ref{sec:implementation}) to potentially make them more viable for sensitivity analyses of battery models with many parameters. \item We explore the vast parameter space spanned by the values of battery model parameters previously employed in electrochemical models in the literature, obtained from the \texttt{LiionDB} database~\cite{wang_review_2022}. \item By conducting a time-dependent global sensitivity analysis for 24 parameters of the DFN model for a drive cycle (Section \ref{sec:full}) and a subgroup analysis (Section \ref{sec:subgroup}) we obtain a hierarchy of relative parametric importance.
-We also discuss some pitfalls of variance-based sensitivity analysis in the context of electrochemical battery models. \item Furthermore, we investigate the model error when setting the value of insensitive parameters to arbitrary values.
-We are able to discuss some ramifications of our results in the context of battery model parametrization (Section \ref{sec:error}). \end{itemize}
+In order to alleviate the issue of arbitrarily producing a scalar value from a vectorial simulation result for sensitivity analysis, this work therefore implements an innovative framework for global sensitivity analysis of time-dependent quantities of interest and applies it to the voltage response of the DFN model for a drive cycle with high dynamics.
+To the best of our knowledge, this is the first time parametric sensitivity is determined over a dynamic battery model output in a statistically rigorous fashion.
+This marks a significant leap in methodology and can aid future simulative battery research in dealing with research questions related to parametric sensitivity more robustly.
+Our particular contributions are the following: \begin{itemize} \item We reiterate the arguments from literature calling for alternatives to the OAT method in the case of nonlinear battery models (Section~\ref{sec:inadequacy}) \item We summarize the theoretical background of the novel sensitivity analysis methodology devised by Alexanderian et al.~\cite{alexanderian_2020} (Section~\ref{sec:alexanderian}) and provide the open-source implementation used in this work. \item By leveraging the \texttt{LiionDB}~\cite{wang_review_2022}, we show the wide spread of battery model parameters found in the literature, even in the case of identical electrode materials, which hinders parametrization from literature-derived values (Fig.~\ref{fig:param_range}). \item Using the aforementioned framework, we conduct a time-dependent global sensitivity analysis of the DFN model for a drive cycle (Section~\ref{sec:full}) and a subgroup analysis (Section~\ref{sec:subgroup}) over the previously determined parameter range.
+In contrast to previous works, our study aggregates the parametric effects over the whole time-dependent trajectory and allows for a separation of first- and total-order effects. \item Furthermore, we investigate the model error when setting an increasing number of insensitive parameters to arbitrary values from literature (Section~\ref{sec:error}) as a guidance for battery modelling practitioners, given the widespread reliance on literature-based parameter values. \end{itemize}